kgaughan/aoc/2022/day08/README.md

 total of `_21_` trees are visible in this arrangement.

 Consider your map; _how many trees are visible from outside the grid?_

+Your puzzle answer was `1543`.

+The first half of this puzzle is complete!
+It provides one gold star: \*